Johin2/AI-HELP-CENTER/README.md

    - When `GEMINI_API_KEY` is omitted, the API returns the Gemini request payload so you can inspect prompts safely in development.
    - When Supabase credentials are missing, the retriever falls back to the bundled JSON knowledge base.
    - If you enable Supabase, ensure the knowledge base and repository tables exist.
 Run this SQL in the SQL editor (adjust the schema/name as needed):

+### Configure Supabase authentication

+The UI relies on Supabase Auth for Google sign-in and session management.
+Ensure you:

+1. Enable **Google** under **Authentication → Providers** in the Supabase dashboard and paste the OAuth client credentials you created in Google Cloud (the redirect URL should match the Supabase callback URL you already configured).
+2. Copy your project URL and anon/public API key into `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.
+3. Provide the service role key in `SUPABASE_SERVICE_ROLE_KEY` so server utilities can manage the knowledge base and repository indexes.

+The browser client persists sessions automatically, so returning users stay signed in until they explicitly sign out from the navigation bar.

      ```sql
      create table if not exists public.knowledge_base (